learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Intro to navigation design in complex websites.md

     * Footers
         * Usually at the bottom of a page.
 It can contain links to all relevant pages on the website as well as contact information

-5. Consider how the user may navigate through the content on a single page.
+5. Consider how the user may navigate through the content on a single page
    * Sub-navbars can be utilized
         * Located below a normal Navbar and  consists of links that are relevant to the specific page that the user is on
     *  If there is searchable / filterable content on this page, consider using icons that are easily identifiable by the user as  search (magnifying glass) or filter